Natalie Jacobs

-Natalie Ann Jacobs (born August 16, 1997) is an American professional soccer player who last played as a defender for the Houston Dash.
+Natalie Ann Jacobs (born August 16, 1997) is an American professional soccer player who plays as a center back for the North Carolina Courage of the National Women's Soccer League (NWSL).
+She played college soccer for the Notre Dame Fighting Irish and the USC Trojans and was drafted by the Washington Spirit in the second round of the 2020 NWSL College Draft.
+She has also played for the Houston Dash and Liga F club Real Betis.

 Early life

 Jacobs grew up in Coto de Caza, California.
 She is the daughter of Jeff and Teresa Jacobs.
 Her father captained the U.S. Air Force Academy soccer team.
 Jacobs was a 2013 and 2014 NSCAA Youth All-American.
 She played club soccer for Slammers FC and graduated from Tesoro High School in 2015.

+College career

-Notre Dame
+Notre Dame Fighting Irish

-Jacobs played for Notre Dame 2015-2017.
+Jacobs played for Notre Dame 2015–2017.
 In her freshman season, she played in 20 games and made 15 starts for the Irish.
 Jacobs scored five goals and notched five assists, including a game-winning assist to beat No. 1 ranked Virginia.
 She was named to the All-ACC Freshman Team and to TopDrawerSoccer.com's Freshman Best XI Second Team.
 She sat out the 2016 season to play in the U-20 World Cup with the United States.
 In 2017, as a redshirt sophomore, she led the Irish in goals, scoring 13 goals and 7 assists.
 Jacobs also played a team-high of 1,745 minutes, appearing in 22 games for the Irish.
 She led the ACC in conference goals and was named to the all-ACC second team.